jasmineztruong8/efficient-codegen/README.md

 **Tool(s) used:** Claude, GitHub Copilot, Codex, ChatGPT

-**Specific purpose:** [PLACEHOLDER — e.g., debugging CUDA profiling code, clarifying roofline model concepts, drafting README prose]
+**Specific purpose:** Debug and refactor codes, visualize figures, document results, draft README

-**Sections affected:** [PLACEHOLDER — e.g., profiling/profile_operators.py roofline functions, README]
+**Sections affected:** execution/, generation/ notebooks, profiling/, scrips/, serving/, training/, README.md

-**How we verified correctness:** [PLACEHOLDER — e.g., re-ran all reported experiments ourselves; confirmed profiler trace interpretations against raw traces; reviewed and tested all AI-suggested code before committing]
+**How we verified correctness:** manually inspect codes, re-ran every experiment multiple times ourselves

 By submitting this project, the team confirms that the analysis, interpretations, and conclusions are our own, and that any AI assistance is fully disclosed above.
 The same disclosure block appears as an appendix in the final report.